 Taxi, shuttle services, limousine, bus fares, and subways must include the point to point description, date, and dollar amount.
-Tips for taxi, shuttle service or courtesy transportation driver are allowable if reasonable and based on the service received.
-Based on IRS guidelines, receipts are required for any single fare expense \$75 or more.

-Limousine, private sedan or car services can be used only when other practical means (i.e., rental vehicle, personal vehicle, shuttle) are not available, a business justification is provided, or the limousine/car service is more economical.
-An explanation of why the limousine/car service was used and/or cost comparison must be attached to the expense report.
+Tips should be reasonable and based on the service received.
+The rule of thumb at TEES is 20%.
+Amounts above that may require additional information.
+Based on IRS guidelines, receipts are required for any single fare or expense \$75 or more.
+Limousine / private car service from city to city, such as from College Station to Houston, can only be used when other practical means (i.e., rental vehicle, personal vehicle, shuttle, bus) are not available, or the limousine service is more economical.
+An explanation of why limousine / car service was used must be provided.